-This course is an academic reading class that is designed to help students develop critical reading, writing skills, ability to synthesize information from several sources into your own writing, development and organizational strategies for common types of academic writing and revising and editing skills.
+This academic reading course is designed to help students strengthen their critical reading and writing skills.
+Students will learn to synthesize information from multiple sources and incorporate it into their writing.
+The course also focuses on developing effective organizational strategies for common academic writing tasks, as well as building revising and editing skills.